![]() |

 Ethan Besser Fredrick is soon to graduating with his Ph.D. in Modern Latin American History from the University of Minnesota.
 His work focuses on the Transatlantic Catholic movements in Mexico and Spain during the early 20th century.
 He has taught at the U of M - Twin Cities as well as Macalester College and serves on the Reacting Consortium Board, where he is the Governance Committee Chair. |

 Nicolas W. Proctor completed a B.A. in history from Hendrix College and an M.A. in Diplomacy and International Relations from the University of Kentucky, before matriculating at Emory University, where he earned M.A. and Ph.D. in American History.
 He is now a Professor of History at Simpson College in Indianola, Iowa, where he has also served as department chair and director of the first-year program.
 Proctor is also the Chair of the Reacting Consortium Board, and the author of a number of RTTP games.
-He lives in Des Moines, Iowa, with his family, a print shop, lots of books, five chickens, and too many Legos. |
+He lives in Des Moines, Iowa, with his family, a print shop, lots of books, five chickens, and too many Legos.
+After completing a traditional historical monograph, Bathed in Blood: Hunting and Mastery in the Old South, he reoriented his research to fit the needs of a teaching institution and focused on writing historical role-playing games. |

 Members can contact game authors directly.